 According to the World Health Organization (WHO), a moderate WHR is:

 - 0.85 or less for women

-In both men and women, a WHR of 1.0 or higher increases the risk for heart disease and other conditions that are linked to being overweight.
+In both men and women, a WHR of 1.0 or higher increases the risk of heart disease and other conditions that are linked to having overweight.